Quantum Dense Coding Network using Multimode Squeezed States of Light: Acknowledgement

 \section{Acknowledgement}

 AP, RG, and ASD acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23.
-TD acknowledges support by Foundation for Polish Science (FNP), IRAP project ICTQT, contract no. 2018/MAB/5, co-financed by EU Smart Growth Operational Programme.
+TD acknowledges support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme.
+This work has been partly supported by the Hong Kong Research Grant Council (RGC) through grant 17300918.